Zendro-dev/Zendro-dev.github.io/setup_data_scheme.md

 1. to_one
 2. to_many

-For all type of association, except for association of type 4 (belongsToMany), the necessary arguments would be:
+For both type of association, the necessary arguments would be:

 name | Type | Description
 ------- | ------- | --------------
 *type* | String | Type of association (like belongsTo, etc.)
 *target* | String | Name of model to which the current model will be associated with.
 *targetKey* | String | A unique identifier of the association for the case where there appear more than one association with the same model.
+*keyIn* | String | Name of the model where the targetKey is stored.
 *targetStorageType* | String | Type of storage where the target model is stored.
 So far can be one of __sql__ or __Webservice__.
 *label* | String | Name of the column in the target model to be used as a display name in the GUI.
 *sublabel* | String | Optional name of the column in the target model to be used as a sub-label in the GUI.